g-adopt/g-adopt.github.io/docs/publications.md

     --8<-- "gadopt_mc.bib"
     ```

-Likewise for glacial isostatic adjustment applications we would be grateful if you could cite.
+Likewise for glacial isostatic adjustment applications we would be grateful if you could cite the following study.

 ??? abstract "G-ADOPT Glacial Isostatic Adjustment references (BibTeX)"
     ``` bibtex title="gadopt_gia.bib"